The flag of the Netherlands represents its history, symbols, and tradition.

 A nice fun fact about the Netherlands, or better put, about the Dutch flag, is that it has very similar colors to the Luxembourg flag.

-In fact, they do have the same colors, but in different shades as the Luxembourg flag has lighters shades of red and blue.
+In fact, they do have the same colors, but in different shades, as the Luxembourg flag has light shades of red and blue.

 So double-check the colors before saying the flag is Dutch or not.